santisbon/reference/src/microk8s.md

 Ceph provides [block](https://docs.ceph.com/en/latest/rbd/), [object](https://docs.ceph.com/en/latest/radosgw/), and [file](https://docs.ceph.com/en/latest/cephfs/) storage.
 It supports both replicated and erasure coded storage.

-Option 1 (Recommended)
+**Option 1**

 - MicroK8s cluster with rook-ceph addon
 - Deploy Ceph on the MicroK8s cluster using storage from the k8s nodes.

-Option 2
+- Not recommended for clusters with virtual disks backed by loop devices.
+The `provision` container of the `rook-ceph-osd-prepare` pod for each node will not use them and the pool creation will fail with `skipping OSD configuration as no devices matched the storage settings for this node `.

+**Option 2**

-Imports external cluster but does not create `CephCluster` or `CephBlockPool` objects, only the `StorageClass`.
+Imports external Ceph cluster e.g. MicroCeph.
+Does not create `CephCluster` or `CephBlockPool` objects, only the `StorageClass`.

 - MicroCeph cluster
 - MicroK8s cluster with rook-ceph addon connected to the external Ceph cluster